Key Takeaways

 How ECM Data Proves Liability

 The most fundamental question in many trucking accidents is how fast the truck was traveling at the time of the collision.
-ECM data answers this question with objective, second-by-second speed readings in the moments leading up to impact.
-When a driver claims he was traveling at 55 miles per hour when he crested a hill and encountered stopped traffic, but the ECM data shows 72 miles per hour three seconds before impact, the gap between the driver's account and the electronic record transforms the case from a disputed factual question into proven negligence.
+ECM data may answer this question with objective speed readings in the moments leading up to impact.
+When a driver claims he was traveling at 55 miles per hour when he crested a hill and encountered stopped traffic, but the ECM data shows 72 miles per hour three seconds before impact, the gap between the driver's account and the electronic record can become powerful liability evidence.

 Braking response data is equally revealing.
 The ECM records when the driver applied the brakes, how hard the brakes were applied, and the resulting deceleration force—creating a precise timeline that shows whether the driver reacted appropriately to the hazard ahead or was distracted, impaired, or asleep at the wheel.
 The time between the appearance of a hazard and the first brake application, the brake pressure and deceleration force, and whether the brakes were applied at all before impact are all captured in the ECM record and can be compared against what a reasonably attentive driver should have done under the circumstances.

-Electronic Logging Devices, now mandatory for most commercial trucks, record driving hours and connect to the ECM system.
-This data can prove fatigue-related hours-of-service violations that contributed to the crash—a driver who exceeded the maximum permitted driving hours is operating illegally, and the violation is powerful evidence of both driver negligence and carrier negligence in failing to enforce compliance.
+Electronic logging devices are required for many commercial drivers who must keep records of duty status.
+They record driving hours and often connect to the truck's data systems.
+This data can prove fatigue-related hours-of-service violations that contributed to the crash.
+A driver who exceeded maximum permitted driving hours may have violated federal safety rules, and the violation can become powerful evidence of driver negligence and carrier compliance failures.
 Our guide on the critical steps after a truck accident explains why preserving this electronic evidence is one of the first priorities after a crash.

 Some ECM events also record mechanical malfunctions—brake system failures, engine issues, ABS problems—that were present before the crash.
 This data can establish that the carrier or a third-party maintenance company knew or should have known about a mechanical deficiency and failed to repair it before allowing the truck to continue operating.